AitorSantaeugenia/mp3_music_manager/README.md

-# mp3_music_manager
+# Mp3 music manager
 Find a song, play it, and rate it from a music list.
 Then save the results into a BBDD.
+JQUERY / JAVASCRIPT / CSS / HTML5